Hamilton East School

 Hamilton East School is a co-educational primary school situated in Hamilton East, New Zealand.
 It is the oldest school in Hamilton on its original site.
 The school is part of the Hamiton East Heritage Trail and several classrooms are historic building.
 The school caters for Year 1-6 students.

 As of 2011, Pippa Wright is the principal.

 School grounds

 The school grounds are large, covering 2.25 hectares.
 Playing fields are on three levels and the school is extensively planted with native and exotic trees.
 The three levels are called Top Flat, Middle Flat and Bottom Flat.
 There is also an additional playing field across the road from the school where students play soccer.

-Hamilton East School is an enviro school, and past students were involved with developing the grounds and gardens.
+Hamilton East School is an environmental school, and past students were involved with developing the grounds and gardens.
 Current students help to maintain class gardens and resolve environmental issues in the school.

-There are 15 classrooms in the school.
-Some notable features of the school are the swimming pool, The Orchard (Computer room) and the library.
+There are 20 classrooms in the school.
+Some notable features of the school are the swimming pool, the giant Redwood tree,The Orchard (Computer room) and the library.